pivotal/docs-tap/install-general.md

   17. You may now proceed with installing Tanzu Application Platform via **[Installing Part II: Profiles](install.md)**.

-## <a id='udpate-tkg-tce-tanzu-cli'></a>Instructions for updating Tanzu CLI that was previously installed for Tanzu Kubernetes Grid and/or Tanzu Community Edition
+## <a id='udpate-tkg-tce-tanzu-cli'></a>Instructions for updating Tanzu CLI previously installed for Tanzu Kubernetes Grid or Tanzu Community Edition

 If you'd like to maintain the Tanzu CLI core and plugins you installed previously for interacting with Tanzu Kubernetes Grid or Tanzu Community Edition, you only need to update/add the Tanzu Application Platform specific plugins as follows: